inarizushi/fungus-site/docs/index.md

 [Chris Gregan] is the main author and maintainer of Fungus.
 He's co-founder of [Snozbot], along with [John O' Kane] and [Ronan Pearce].

 <a target="_blank" href="https://www.packtpub.com/game-development/unity-5x-cookbook"><img hspace="20" style="float: right" src="./images/B03899_MockupCover_Cookbook.jpg"></a>
 [Dr. Matt Smith] has kindly contributed the written documentation for the Fungus project.
-If you're new to Unity development then a great source of information, ideas and sample projects is the [Unity 5.x Cookbook], which Matt and co-author [Chico Queiroz] have re-written from scratch for Unity 5 (published by Packt Publishing):
+If you're new to Unity development then a great source of information, ideas and sample projects is his [Unity 5.x Cookbook], by Matt and [Chico Queiroz].

-Matt is a computing academic, specialising in interactive multimedia systems, including computer games, web applications and mobile apps.
-He is the main maintainer of the Fungus documentation and is Senior Lecturer in Computing at the Institute of Technology ([ITB]), Blanchardstown, Dublin, Ireland.

 [Paul Mc Grath] is Animator / Designer / Film-maker at Whackala.
 He contributed the [tutorial videos] for this site as well as creating the [Fungus Training Course].